urani-trade/solana-dev-onboarding-rs/chapters/04_pda.md

 <br>

-* A program with global state:
+* A program with a global state:

 ```javascript
 const [pda, bump] = await findProgramAddress(Buffer.from("GLOBAL_STATE"), program_id)